About Jenny Light

 Physical yoga was introduced to me by my mother when I was 9 and I loved it!
-The postures with the funny names, the disipline and controlled breathing had me hooked, although it was another five years before I was allowed to join the local yoga class: the only child in a class of 50.
+The postures with the funny names, the discipline and controlled breathing had me hooked, although it was another five years before I was allowed to join the local yoga class: the only child in a class of 50.
 Yoga has been the foundation of this human incarnation, as I'm sure it has in many others, and has given me tools to cope with the vagaries of life, especially overcoming chronic health difficulties, such as asthma & M.E..
-I trained as a Dru yoga teacher in 2000, continuing my studies in Viniyoga & Scarvelli Yoga with Pete Blackaby & Marc Woolford.
-Reading 'Autobiography of a Yogi' was a game-changer for me and I have found my guru in Paramahansa Yogananda.
+I trained as a Dru yoga teacher in 2000, continuing my studies in Viniyoga & Scarvelli Yoga with Pete Blackaby & Marc Aquiviva.
+Reading 'Autobiography of a Yogi' was a game-changer for me and I found my guru in Paramahansa Yogananda.
 I am registered with Independent Yoga Network as a 1000 hour yoga teacher.

 Now in my fifties, Yoga has become more of my life, not less.
 Yoga, meaning 'union with Divine', is the larger part of my waking day through meditation and inner prayer.
 I teach physical yoga classes and workshops, as well as yogic meditation courses in Scotland and UK.
 My Foundation Yogic Meditation Course is also availabe as an online option with one-to-one support.
 Please check out my current courses, events and publications at living-lightly.co.uk